Reuben Lowery: Baltimore Ravens

 Lowery was not selected in the 2025 NFL Draft.
 He signed as an undrafted free agent with the Baltimore Ravens.
-He made the Ravens initial 53-man roster, playing in three games, including a start in Week 5, but was waived on October 11, 2025.
+He made the Ravens' initial 53-man roster, playing in three games, including a start in Week 5 against the Houston Texans, but was waived on October 11, 2025.

 Indianapolis Colts

-On October 13, 2025 Lowery was claimed off waivers by the Indianapolis Colts.
+On October 13, 2025, Lowery was claimed off waivers by the Indianapolis Colts.

+On June 9, 2026, Lowery retired from professional football.